-Today blog seems like a math or physics article but please read until the end of the blog and I promise that it would be interesting once you find its connection with photography.
-It’s practically very important if you are dealing with lots of flash lights or studio strobe.
-So, without wasting any time, let’s get into it and see how can we apply it to our photography world.
+The title of the blog suggests that it would a math or physics article but please read until the end and I promise that it would be a interesting read once you find its connection with photography.
+Today’s topic is practically very important if you are dealing with flash light or studio strobe in your day to day photography.
+So, without wasting any time, let’s get right into it and see how can we apply the law into our photography world.

-Intensity of Light
+Distance Intensity of Light